viamrobotics/docs/docs/ml/vision/classification.md

    ![Model recognizes a star on camera feed](/services/model-on-camera.png)

-5. The following code gets the robot’s vision service and then runs a classifier vision model on an image from the machine's camera `"cam1"`.
+5. The following code gets the machine’s vision service and then runs a classifier vision model on an image from the machine's camera `"cam1"`.

    {{% alert title="Tip" color="tip" %}}